mariushobbhahn/mariushobbhahn.github.io/aboutme.md

 <!--
 <div id="aboutme" class="row">
 -->
-If you want to get a better picture of how I think, my posts on opinions I changed (<a href='http://www.mariushobbhahn.com/2020-05-10-Opinion_change/'>part I</a>, <a href='https://www.mariushobbhahn.com/2021-04-24-opinion_change_2/'>part II</a>, <a href='https://www.mariushobbhahn.com/2022-05-23-opinion_change_3/'>part III</a>) or on <a href='http://www.mariushobbhahn.com/2019-12-23-EA_and_me/'>Effective Altruism</a> are a good start.
+If you want to get a better picture of how I think, my posts on opinions I changed (<a href='http://www.mariushobbhahn.com/2020-05-10-Opinion_change/'>part I</a>, <a href='https://www.mariushobbhahn.com/2021-04-24-opinion_change_2/'>part II</a>, <a href='https://www.mariushobbhahn.com/2022-05-23-opinion_change_3/'>part III</a>) are a good start.
 You can leave anonymous feedback <a href='https://www.admonymous.co/mariushobbhahn'>here</a> and download a pdf version of the CV <a href='https://drive.google.com/file/d/1VTv2Jegkek6t6QY0-W3PDG3a7hYh5iIU/view?usp=sharing'>here</a>.

 <div class="col-md-12">
     <h1 class="section-header" style="padding-bottom: 0.8em;">Marius Hobbhahn</h1>